awslabs/aws-ai-solution-kit/docs/en/old/deploy-ocr-en.md

 ## Background

-This deployment guide describes how to deploy **AI Solution Kit - Porn Image Detection** solution by Amazon CloudFormation templates.
+This deployment guide describes how to deploy **AI Solution Kit - Chinese Optical Character Recognition(OCR)** solution by Amazon CloudFormation templates.

 The AI and ML driven applications are maturing rapidly and creating new demands on enterprises, the AI Solution Kit provides diversified leading AI/ML solutions that are easy to use.
 Customers can easily work with the REST API or software development kit (SDK) provided by AI/ML solution.
-Based on AI/ML image recognition technology, Porn Image Detection solution automatically audits pictures, identifies and obtains multidimensional pornographic quantitative information (normal, sexy, porn).
+The Chinese OCR solution based on AI/ML text recognition technologies, it can automatically extract the text in all kinds of pictures, and returns the text and the coordinates of the text in the picture.
+The OCR solution  support for Simplified Chinese, Traditional Chinese, English languages and numbers.
+This solution also supports the most commonly used Hong Kong Supplementary Character Set (HKSCS) extensions of traditional Chinese.

 ## Solution Description
-Once the solution deployed by Amazon CloudFormation template, customers can use this solution feature by calling HTTP (s) or API interfaces, the REST API interface which created by Amazon API Gateway provides customers the AI services and customers can send request (pictures) to the Amazon API Gateway via HTTP POST method, then the Amazon Lambda function is invoked by the Amazon API Gateway to finish the image recognition and return the results (in JSON format).
+Once the solution deployed by Amazon CloudFormation template, customers can use this solution feature by calling HTTP (s) or API interfaces, the REST API interface which created by Amazon API Gateway provides customers the AI services and customers can send request (pictures or text) to the Amazon API Gateway via HTTP POST method, then the Amazon Lambda function is invoked by the Amazon API Gateway to finish the text recognition and return the results (in JSON format).

 By using a serverless architecture, such as Amazon Lambda, Amazon API Gateway, serverless works in a pay-as-you-go manner, which means that customers only pay for those resources which they actually use.

 ## System Architecture
 Starting from the API User(s) side, the API user sends an HTTP request to Amazon API Gateway to pass payload parameters.
 The API Gateway is a layer that provides the RESTful API to the client for the AI applications.

- - Lambda Integration (the first diagram):
+ - Lambda Integration

 The ML models are stored in Amazon EFS, the AI algorithm are implemented in the Lambda function, the Lambda function parses the values from API Gateway and performs model in EFS.
 After that, it returns a value (JSON format) and sends it back to the API Gateway.